jbergeroo/Rugby-Prediction/README.md

 ## Project description

-- The home page simply display and update your information when you are connected.
 - You have the register page to create a new user.
 - The login page handle user created via the register page or Google and Facebook (if you have done the previous steps).
 - The logout page is a simple button that will disconnect you and redirect you to the login page.